 Passengers may also purchase three (3) passes for $30, which is a 50% discount rate when purchased at once.
-Each pass entitles holders to an unlimited number of rides for the month purchased.
-Free bus pass holders will be given to all discounted rate purchasers.
+Each pass entitles holders to an unlimited number of rides for each month purchased.

 Note: In order to process your request on-line, please enter the three months to be purchased in the Required Information section.

 Bus passes can be purchased:

 - On-line using a credit card (MasterCard or Visa)

 Bus passes purchased on-line will be mailed on the next available business day.
 Please allow 2-3 business days for the U.S. Postal Service to deliver bus passes.